-A page may be selected for removal when visiting the page, or from a list of search results presented from a search at Google or through a Google toolbar.
+A page may be selected for removal when visiting the page or from a list of search results presented from Google or through a Google toolbar.

-Those options would be stored on a remove list, which could be associated with a specific searcher.
+Those options would be stored on a remove list associated with a specific searcher.

 Separate remove lists may be set up for each user, based upon a user identifier, such as: